jaspervdj/jaspervdj/recommendations.markdown

 - Soon It Will Be Cold Enough by Emancipator (Downtempo)
 - Soosh by Soosh (Electronic?)
 - Swim by Caribou (Electronic?)
+- The Barr Brothers by The Barr Brothers (Folk)
 - The Campfire Headphase by Boards of Canada (Ambient?)
 - The Last Resort by Trentemøller (Electronic)
 - The Years by Memoryhouse (Dream pop)